Restaurant Insurance in California

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment.
 California restaurants often invest $200,000-$500,000+ in kitchen buildouts, making equipment breakdown coverage a financial necessity.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • Commercial range gas leak forces evacuation in San Jose